 BEST TIME TO VISIT TABLAS ISLAND

 The best time to visit Tablas Romblon, weather-wise, is between April and July when temperatures are hot and there is barely any rainfall.
-This is also high season in Tablas, so expect to see more tourists during these months.
+This is also high season, so expect to see more tourists during these months.

 I recommend planning your Tablas trip on the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.

-Another option for accommodation in Tablas Island is to stay at an Airbnb, which generally has some great deals.
+Another option for accommodation on the island is to stay at an Airbnb, which generally has some great deals.

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE